Andronicus, Probus, and Tarachus

-Andronicus, Probus and Tarachus (Greek: Άνδρόνικος, Πρόβος καί Ταράχος) were martyrs of the Diocletian persecution (about 304).
+Andronicus, Probus and Tarachus (Greek: Άνδρόνικος, Πρόβος καί Ταράχος) were martyrs of the Diocletian persecution (about 304), executed in Cilicia.
+Their feast day is 11 October.
 According to tradition, Tarachus was beaten with stones.
 Probus was thrashed with whips, his back and sides were pierced with heated spits; finally he also was cut up with knives.
 Andronicus was also cut to pieces with knives.

-Narrative
+Legend

+Two versions of their Acts exist, both medieval fictions.
+The text of the first version (BHG 1574) is in the Acta Sanctorum, October volume 5, 566-584.
+The second version, revised by Simeon Metaphrastes (BHG 1575) is in the Patrologia Graeca volume 115, 1068-1080.
+The first account is held by Thierry Ruinart to be entirely authentic.
+Harnack, however, expressed doubts as to the genuineness of the account, and Hippolyte Delehaye puts the martyrdom in the class of legends of martyrs that he calls "historical romances".

-According to the Acts, Tarachus (c.
-239- 304), a Roman who was a native of Claudiopolis in Isauria and a former soldier, the plebeian Probus of Side in Pamphylia, and the patrician Andronicus, who belonged to a prominent family of Ephesus, were tried by the governor Numerian Maximus and horribly tortured three times in various cities, including Tarsus, Mopsuestia, and Anazarbus of Cilicia.
+According to the first version of the Acts, Tarachus (c.
+239–304), a Roman who was a native of Claudiopolis in Isauria and a former soldier, the plebeian Probus of Side in Pamphylia, and the patrician Andronicus, who belonged to a prominent family of Ephesus, were tried by the governor Numerian Maximus and horribly tortured three times in various cities, including Tarsus, Mopsuestia, and Anazarbus of Cilicia.